OpenMPT/openmpt/doc/libopenmpt_release.md

         cd build/release/libopenmpt-website
         ./release-0.3.sh $NEWVER +release
         cd ../../..
- 7. post announcement to mailing list
- 8. increment OpenMPT version minorminor in `common/versionNumber.h` when all releases are done on the svn side (either libopenmpt only, or both libopenmpt and OpenMPT)
+ 7. increment OpenMPT version minorminor in `common/versionNumber.h` when all releases are done on the svn side (either libopenmpt only, or both libopenmpt and OpenMPT)